charlie1329/IntelliJam/README.md

 ---
 A `.gitignore' is placed in the `cmake-build-release/runtime' directory to prevent the pushing of a very large amount of Qt files up to git.
 Without these files, IntelliJam will not run.
 Therefore, IntelliJam should only be run from the local version of the repository, which is what is submitted in the submission zip file.
+Alternatively, you can go to your local Qt installation, go to the `Qt/5.10.0/mingw53_32' directory, and then copy the the `translations' directory, the entirety of the contents of the `bin' directory, and the contents of the `plugins' directory into the same directory as the IntelliJam executable to run the system.
+Using the locally submitted repository is much easier though!